Lost-Outpost/Septimus-ROH/README.md

 1. Download [Relics of Hyrule](https://www.nexusmods.com/skyrimspecialedition/mods/12244).
    - Do not install the Hotfix.
    - Install it under the name **[NoDelete] Relics of Hyrule SE**
+2. Install The Septimus ROH Patch Matching Your Version from the [Release Page](https://github.com/Lost-Outpost/Septimus-ROH/releases)

+# Optionals.
+**These are all optional files.
+Installing them definitely puts you in "MODIFIED SEPTIMUS" territory.
+Please use the #Septimus-ROH channel or #septimus-modifications channels for support.**
 2. (Optional) If you don't want fairies, Install the [Disable and Silence Fairies](https://www.nexusmods.com/skyrimspecialedition/mods/12244).
    - Install under the name **[NoDelete] Relics of Hyrule SE - Fairy Replacer**
    - (You can optionally use this to remove the audio or visuals of the fairies if you edit the files within)